project-bluebird/dodo/PyDodo/docs/index.rst

 ====================

 We welcome developers!
 Simply fork it into your own private repository and submit a pull request when ready.
-You can contribute by adding new dataset-reading methods, new feature extraction methods or new classification algorithms.
 Please create an issue if you have any questions or problems with the code.